samikchyad/my-own-webpage/README.md

-# my-own-webpage
+# HTML & CSS workshop 2: My Own Live Webpage project
-Build your webpage and get it live on github
+You will build your webpage and get it live on github